PV-COP/PV-README-TEMPLATE/TemplateWithInfo.md

 Instructions to get a copy of the project up and running on someone's local machine for development and testing purposes.
 <br />
-Note for real project: You want to be able to share your project and enabling collaboration.
+Note for real project: You want to be able to share your project and enable collaboration.
 <br />
 Note for school project: You want a potential client or hirer to be able to run your program.